rafasgj/clibuilder/README.md

 Hello, World!
 ```

-You may also use `autocli` to automatically format the output returned by
+You may also use `clidesc` to automatically format the output returned by
 the handler methods.
 Use the `output` attribute along with the handler
 method to configure the output format.